Answers to all your questions about Ogi as a company.

 Ogi’s currently building a full fibre network in communities across south Wales, with more to come soon.
-If you’re in these Ogi full fibre areas, you can sign-up if we’ve already connected your street, or pre-register so we can let you know as soon as we go live in your neighbourhood.
-Use the postcode checker to find out exactly where we are, call 029 2002 0520 or email [email protected].
+If you’re in one of these Ogi full fibre areas, you can sign-up if we’ve already connected your street, or pre-register so we can let you know as soon as we go live in your neighborhood.
+Use our handy postcode checker to find out exactly where we are, phone us on 029 2002 0520 or email [email protected].

 If you’re a home customer living in south Wales, but not in one of Ogi’s networked communities, then we may be able to provide you with an alternative service.

 We can provide services to businesses wherever they might be in south Wales.
-Call 029 2002 2300 or email [email protected].
+Phone 029 2002 0535 or email [email protected].

 How do I cancel my service?